From Environmental Targets to Everyday Action

 Biochar-enriched products sit firmly in that second category.

-They don’t ask people to change who they are or how they live.
+They do not ask people to change who they are or how they live.
+They simply allow ordinary activities, gardening, growing, planting, to contribute to a broader outcome.

 Why This Matters to Carbon Gold